AutoGIS-2017/Exercise-4/README.md

  - [Answers](#answers)
  - [Hints](#hints)

-## Problem 1: Join accessibility datasets into a single GeoDataFrame and visualize it
+## Problem 1: Join accessibility datasets into a grid and visualize them by using a classifier

  - Download a dataset from here that includes 8 text files containing data about accessibility in Helsinki Region and a Shapefile that contains a Polygon grid that can be used to visualize and analyze the data spatially.
 The datasets are: